muzaffar-omer/aws-terraform-modules/README.md

 Code generated in exercises 0, 1, 2 is not included in the repository

-# Part3 : A simple web server
+# Exercise 3 : A simple web server

 ####Using only Terraform, deploy the latest available Ubuntu 18.04 server AMI in the region of your choice (using the free t2.micro instance type).
 Document how you found the AMI.**